Suetonius on Christians: The Latin text

 The first indicates that Claudius only expelled those Jews who were making disturbances.
 Boman (2012) uses the following translation, which he "consider[s] non-committal and adequately close to the original Latin": "From Rome he (Claudius) expelled the perpetually tumultuating Jews prompted by Chrestus."

 The spelling issue

-Chresto (ablative of Chrestus) is the most trustworthy spelling in Suetonius' work.
+Chresto (ablative of Chrestus) is the most trustworthy spelling in Suetonius's work.
 William L. Lane states that the confusion between Chrestus and Christus was natural enough for Suetonius, given that at that point in history the distinction between spelling and pronunciation was negligible.
 Lane states that this is supported by the spelling of Christians in Acts 11:26, Acts 26:28 and in 1 Peter 4:16 where the uncial codex Sinaiticus reads Chrestianos.
 Raymond E. Brown states in the second century, when Suetonius wrote, both Christus (Christ) and Christianus (Christian) were often written with an "e" instead of an "i" after the "r".
 In Suetonius Nero 16 the word "Christians" is spelled christiani.